 An English nadir.
 In their rich Test history, England have never been dismissed for less than the 45 they managed today.
 Charlie Turner (6 for 15) and JJ Ferris (4 for 27) did the damage, both bowling unchanged throughout.
 Not bad when you consider they were both making their debuts.
 England were 29 for 8, but George Lohmann - the only man to reach double figures - made 17 to bring them to 45.
-This was an extraordinary match: nobody made a half-century, and despite their first-day disaster, England won when Australia fell 14 runs of their target of 111.
+This was an extraordinary match: nobody made a half-century, and despite their first-day disaster, England won when Australia fell 14 runs short of their target of 111.
 England's own new-ball pair of George Lohmann and Billy Barnes had combined match figures of 113.1-68-97-14.
 Four-ball overs or no four-ball overs, you can't argue with that.

-However, they were dismissed for a little more on the same day over a hundred years later.
+However, England were dismissed for a little more on the same day over a hundred years later.
 Pakistan's spinners bowled England out for 72 in a chase of 145 in Abu Dhabi.
 England had struggled against Saeed Ajmal's offspin in the first Test, in Dubai, but they fared better here, and even gained a first-innings lead.
 And they had two spinners of their own - Graeme Swann and Monty Panesar, playing his first Test in two and a half years.
 Panesar thrived in the friendly conditions and his second-innings six-for gave England a modest target to chase.
 But another left-arm spinner refused to oblige - Abdur Rehman took a career-best 6 for 25, wrapping up the match in four days.
 Ajmal took seven in the match, his 19th Test, breaking Waqar Younis' national record to become the fastest Pakistani to 100 Test wickets.